Home Gutters and Drainage Calculations for Central Indiana

 Drainage Away From the Foundation

 That gets the rain off the roof and onto the ground.
-But the journey should absolutely not stop there.
+But the journey should not stop there.
 With heavy rain, the ground will also be soaked with the water from the roof pooling up around the foundation.

 The Costs of Home Flooding